 The beginning of a legal career: Amanda works at the Jackson County Day Report Center and plans to continue her education with WVU Parkersburg’s Bachelor of Applied Science in Legal Studies.

 State program helps student learn and earn: Justin Lester started as an EDET student in the Learn and Earn program through New River Community and Technical College and Pike Electric.
 This state initiative allows students to intern and receive paid work experience and college credit.
 After his father, Cecil Lester, found himself unemployed from the utility industry, he enrolled in the accelerated EDET program offered over the summer

 Student connects with local employer: Larry is a 2017 graduate of WVU Parkersburg, earning both an Associate of Applied Science in Engineering Technology and a Bachelor of Applied Technology.
 He is currently employment with Simonton Windows as an E&I Technician in their maintenance department.

 Leaving a legacy: My name is Courtney Summers.
 I am 35 years of age and a single parent of two children, a daughter who is 16 and a son who is 12.
 I am a proud resident of West Virginia and live in a small area called Yuma Camp in Logan County.

-Associate degree inspires more learning: My name is Tammi Bailey.
+State program helps student learn an Associate degree inspires more learning: My name is Tammi Bailey.
 I am 30 years of age and a single parent of one child, who is nine years of age.
 I am a West Virginia resident and proud of my heritage.
 I was born and raised in Logan County.